Masakazu Katsura: Career

 Katsura's next hit was Video Girl Ai, a science fiction romance series published in Weekly Shōnen Jump from 1989 to 1992.
 He said that his assistant at the time drew detailed backgrounds, and this led to him adapting a realistic art style.
 He also stated his belief that sci-fi needs to be realistic; "If the scenery isn't rendered convincingly, then strange things won't be perceived as strange."
 The manga has been adapted into an original video animation and a live-action film and has been published in North America.
 Katsura performed as a vocalist on the songs "Tomorrow Will Be Tomorrow" and "Unseen Dream" from the two soundtracks for the OVA.
 He had a small acting role in the live-action adaptation.

 Toshimasa Takahashi, then editor-in-chief of Weekly Shōnen Jump, told Katsura to draw a "contemporary drama".
 This led to DNA², which was serialized in the magazine from 1993 to 1994.
 It was adapted into an anime television series that was concluded with a short OVA, both of which were released in North America.

 The romance series I"s ran in Weekly Shōnen Jump from 1997 to 2000.
 With the work, Katsura said he was asked to transpose how shōjo manga is often told from the first-person perspective of a girl into a shōnen manga.
 The series was adapted into two OVAs and a live-action television drama.
 Both the manga and anime were released in North America.

 In 2008, Katsura collaborated with his friend Akira Toriyama for the Jump Square one-shot Sachie-chan Good!!.
 They worked together again in 2009, for the three-chapter one-shot Jiya in Weekly Young Jump.
 Also in 2008, Katsura did a design illustration of the Batman costume for Bandai's "Movie Realization" action figure line, basing it on the costume used in the film The Dark Knight.

 In 2020, Katsura worked with author Erika Yoshida for the one-shot love story "Okaeri", to conclude Weekly Young Jumps 40th anniversary celebrations.

+Genkosha will publish the art book Positive Sensitive Hips: Katsura Masakazu o Shiri Gashū on December 10, 2026.
+It compiles 120 illustrations of female buttocks, including both completely original pieces and those based on models, such as Enako, Mariya Ise and Moe Iori.